AnishKundu-21/t3chat-clone/README.md

 - Unified Prisma usage via `src/lib/prisma.ts` to avoid multiple clients in dev.
 - Standardized password hashing to `bcryptjs` across API routes to prevent native build issues on Windows.
-- Resolved duplicate `SearchDialog` component name casing; kept `src/components/SearchDialog.tsx` and updated props to accept chat list items.
+- Resolved `SearchDialog` casing; `src/components/SearchDialog.tsx` is canonical and the lowercase file re-exports it.
+Props updated to accept chat list items.
-- Removed duplicate `postcss.config.mjs` in favor of `postcss.config.js`.
+- Harmonized PostCSS config to standard Tailwind + Autoprefixer.
 - Added `.env.example` with required variables.

-If you previously had casing conflicts on case-insensitive filesystems (Windows), pull latest and delete stray `src/components/search-dialog.tsx`.
+If you previously had casing conflicts on case-insensitive filesystems (Windows), pull latest; the lowercase `search-dialog.tsx` now re-exports the canonical component.

 ---